vlatko97/AirportsAndFlights/README.md

-# "Airports and Flights" web application
+# Airports and Flights
-This Project is build and developed in Visual Studio 2022 as IDE.
+This web application is build and developed in Visual Studio 2022 as IDE.
+ASP.NET Core Web App (Model-View-Controller) project template is used during the development.
 So the best way to run the application is through Visual Studio.

 Note: Make sure the command 'Update-Database' is run in the Package Manager Console (PMC), before hitting Build & Run for first time for the App.

-### Most significant endpoints according to the reqirements
+### Most significant endpoints according to the requirements

 1. /Airports - to get a list of Airports